 The master bedroom features a soothing mauve color palette and tons of natural light.

-The spacious dining room, which seats 14 people, was seemingly made for large dinner parties.
+The spacious dining room, which seats 14 people, was made for large dinner parties.

 The massive kitchen that's fit for a chef is outfitted with chic stainless steel appliances and cabinets and sleek black marble countertops.